PocketPiggy/42-silicon-valley-info/README.md

 My reason for creating this project was that there wasn't much known about 42 SV , so I had to spend hours and hours looking through the internet to find any relevant information.
 Hopefully I've made it just a little bit easier for anyone who might come across this website.
+For now, this is just an archive of 42 sv.

 Relevant Kanban: https://github.com/PocketPiggy/42-Silicon-Valley-Information-Trove/projects/2